 Ozella gives the Company a bag of enchanted earcuffs that will allow them to speak and read any language, and be understood by anyone they meet.

 After hearing from Dranko about his encounter with Mokad, the archmagi turn to the topic of the Crosser’s Maze, a legendary artifact they believe can be used to stop Naradawk escaping from Volpos.
-All they know is that a) the maze is somewhere on the far-off continent of Kivia, only reachable via the Kivian Arch which is currently disgorging enemy soldiers, b) it’s described as being made of “mind, metal, and magic,” and that c) in the Kivian city of Djaw, someone at a shrine to the goddess of night Dralla may have a clue about the maze’s whereabouts.
+All they know is that a) the maze is somewhere on the far-off continent of Kivia, only reachable via the Kivian Arch which is currently disgorging enemy soldiers, b) it’s described as being made of “mind, metal, and magic,” and that c) in the Kivian city of Djaw, someone at a shrine to Dralla, the goddess of night, may have a clue about the maze’s whereabouts.
 Morningstar also knows from a previous Seer Dream that the Crosser’s Maze is in a jungle in eastern Kivia.

 And that’s it.
-Grawly is highly skeptical about the whole thing, but Abernathy is adamant this is their best chance to stop Naradawk.
+Grawly is highly skeptical about the whole thing, but Abernathy is adamant that this is their best chance to stop Naradawk.
 The archmagi do claim to have a plan to get Horn’s Company through the Kivian Arch to start the quest…but before they can outline that plan, they vanish back to their towers!

 The Company decides to wait a bit to see if the archmagi return.
 Morningstar waits in her room and enters the Tapestry, hoping to find the Ellish avatar who has been training her.
 The avatar appears, and informs Morningstar that by herself she will not be able to defeat Aktallian Dreamborn when the time comes.
 She’ll have to recruit allies from among the sisterhood.